WICG/display-locking/README.md

 Three new features are proposed:

-1. A new `subtree-visibility` CSS property (spec draft to be added soon).
+1. A new `subtree-visibility` CSS property.
   This property controls whether DOM subtrees affected by the property are are are not "invisible to painting/hit testing" (in the same sense as `visibility: hidden`, and is the mechanism by which rendering work can be avoided.
 Some